 Troubleshooting and Furnace Repair

-Before paying a professional for your heating system repair, check a few things to make sure the problem isn’t something you can fix yourself.
-Look at the following:
+Before paying an HVAC contractor for your heating system repair, check a few things to make sure the problem isn’t an issue that you can fix yourself.
+Consider the following:

 - If the furnace or heat pump has stopped working completely, make sure a circuit breaker hasn’t tripped.
 If it has, turn the switch totally off then flip it into the same position as the other switches.
 You should know immediately whether this addresses the issue.
-If that’s not the problem, look at the thermostat – is it set to “heat” and is the setting above the temperature in the room?
-Has an on-off switch inadvertently been switched off?
+If that’s not the problem, look at the thermostat – is it set to “heat” and is the setting below the temperature in the room?
+Has an on-off switch inadvertently been turned off?

 - If the furnace repair issue involves insufficient heating in one or more rooms, check to make sure the air filter isn’t clogged.
-Make sure that nothing is blocking heating registers throughout your home.
+Check that nothing is blocking heating registers throughout your home.
 It’s not uncommon for throw rugs, furniture or drapes in the home to block registers.
 Have you noticed signs that your ductwork is dirty or clogged (dust devils blowing out of vents, visible mold, signs of insects or rodents)?
 Or perhaps some of the duct sections aren’t tightly connected?

-- If you have a longstanding problem with unbalanced heating or cooling, from one part or level of the house to another, the problem could be that you’re expecting too much out of a single thermostat.
+- If you have a longstanding problem with unbalanced heating or cooling, from one part or level of the house to another, the issue could be that you’re expecting too much from a single thermostat.
 In many larger or multi-level homes served by a single thermostat, some parts of the house, such as a finished basement or loft bedrooms, will be difficult to keep comfortable based on whatever the thermostat setting is on the main floor.
 In that case, you should consider installing a zoning system, as an alternative to using space heaters or room ACs.
 In a zoning system, different parts of the home that share building or climate characteristics have their own thermostat, with independent temperature control.

 If Troubleshooting Doesn’t Fix the Furnace…